JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potential.md

 If no units are given, `init` is parsed in units of `units.length`$^{-3}$ and `gradient` in units of `units.length`$^{-4}$.

 ### P-type PN junction Impurity Density
-A PN junctin impurity model based on lithium thermal diffusion and constant bulk impurity density.
+A PN junction impurity model based on lithium thermal diffusion and constant bulk impurity density.
 The surface lithium density is saturated.
 ref: [Dai _et al._ (2023)](https://doi.org/10.1016/j.apradiso.2022.110638)

 This density model could be defined in the code: